 You don't have to be an expert in lawn care to fix your grass issues - let your friends at Simple Lawn Solutions help guide the way.
 Whether it's an understanding of proper nutrient care, liquid fertilizer, or aeration, we are here to help you achieve the best lawn on the block.

-The basis of all lawn fertilizers is these macronutrients: nitrogen, potassium, and phosphorus.
-Lawn care products annotate these three macronutrients by using N-P-K. These nutrients are all part of the makeup that contribute to healthy soil.
+The core of lawn fertilizer is macronutrients: nitrogen, phosphorus, and potassium.
+Lawn care products annotate these three macronutrients by using N-P-K. These nutrients are all part of the makeup that contributes to healthy soil.

 Nitrogen helps to promote the growth and development of grass.
-Phosphorus aids in healthy root development and is also necessary for upward growth.
-Potassium plays a critical role in photosynthesis by aiding plants with the proper energy to create food material needed to grow.
+Phosphorus can aid root vigor and Potassium plays a critical role in photosynthesis by aiding plants with the proper energy to create food material needed to grow.
 Potassium also facilitates protein production and water absorption, which are necessary for your grass's health.

 Aside from conducting a soil test, the best way to check if your lawn might be lacking these essential macronutrients is to check for these physical signs: